 Composite Fillings Restore Your Teeth and Avoid Further Tooth Decay

 Fillings are one of the most common dental procedures that can fix cavities due to decay as well as some cases of chipped or broken teeth.
 There are a few types of different fillings that are used in dentistry.
-Our dental office in Stockton offers composite resin fillings as what we believe is the best, most versatile option.
+Image Dental offers composite resin fillings as what we believe is the best, most versatile option.

 Why Use Composite Resin Fillings?